datatovalue/datatovalue-tools/README.md

 ## Permissions
 Functions can be called by any user with `BigQuery Data Viewer`, `BigQuery Data User` or higher permissions on your source data.
 All authenticated users are permitted to call functions in the `datatovalue-tools` regional datasets.

-## Usage

-Function usage syntax and examples are contained in the [Usage Guide](docs/guides/usage.md).